zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

     *   Create datapoint(s) to collect the data for graphing.
     *   Create custom parser to send event or transform data.

+Note: Avoid using double quotes in Write-Host argument strings.
+Coupled with Nagios parser it may lead to 'Custom Command Error' Critical events and 'No output from COMMAND plugin' messages in zenpython logs.

 #### Example usage

 ##### Script with TALES expression